Akron Children's Logo

 What if I Need Help With My Asthma Action Plan?

 You may need your mom, dad, or another adult to help you follow the plan.
-Talk with your parents about which parts of the plan you can handle by yourself and when you'll need to ask for help.
+Talk with them about which parts of the plan you can handle by yourself and when you'll need to ask for help.

-Your mom or dad may give a copy of the action plan to your school nurse, your teacher, and anyone else who takes care of you.
-You should probably keep a copy of it with you too.
+Your mom or dad may share the action plan with your school nurse, your teacher, and anyone else who takes care of you.
+You should probably keep a copy of it with you too, or keep an electronic copy on a phone or tablet, if possible.
 Following this plan will help keep you in action!

 Reviewed by: Elana Pearl Ben-Joseph, MD